Blog: English Watchmaking

 Division of labour means the assignment of different parts of a manufacturing process or task to different people in order to improve efficiency.
 The watch industry was one of the first to make extensive use of division of labour, to breakdown the manufacture of a watch into steps that could be carried out efficiently.

-Workmen (it was almost invariably men) trained for years on learning how to make a single part, and then made that part over and over again, every day for years on end.
-In this way they got very good at it, but almost invariably they couldn't make any of the other parts of a watch.
+Workmen (it was almost invariably men) trained for years on how to make a single part, and then made that part over and over again, every day for years on end.
+In this way they got very good and very quick at it, but almost invariably they couldn't make any of the other parts of a watch.
 For example; one person would fit jewel holes and do nothing else, and another person would attach and shape the balance spring and do nothing else.
 These two people were utterly incapable of doing each other's work.

 The party setting up as a manufacturer of watches bought his Lancashire movements - conglomeration of rough materials - and gave them out to A, B, C, D, to have them finished.
 A, B, C, and D gave out the job of pivoting certain wheels of the train to E, certain other parts to F, and the fusee cutting to G. Dial-making, jewelling, gilding, motioning, etc. to others, down almost the entire length of the alphabet; ...